 Bargaining is Part of the Fun:

-In the Medina and Habous, the first price is rarely the final price.
-So, start by offering about half and aim to meet in the middle.
-However, in modern malls like Marina Mall, prices are generally fixed.
+In the Medina and Habous, the first price is rarely the final one, so many visitors start by offering about half before meeting somewhere in the middle.
+Prices in modern malls like Marina Mall are usually fixed.

 Cash vs. Card: